 What is happening to real estate after the pandemic?
-The expert from SCB Gloria Mamwa talks about the biggest changes in the industry including the workplace culture, and how it’s affected by hybrid work.
+The expert from SCB Gloria Mamwa talks about the biggest changes in the corporate real estate strategies including the workplace culture, and how it’s affected by hybrid work.

 Gloria Mamwa is the Regional Head of Property at Standard Chartered Bank (SCB).
 Gloria has been in the real estate industry for over 20 years, with a background in architecture, interior design, and project management.
 She now resides in Dubai, overseeing the African and Middle Eastern regions for SCB.